-Dedicated and last mile delivery revenue for YTD 2020 was \$12.5 million, an increase of 58.8%, or approximately \$4.6 million, compared with YTD 2019.
-Revenue growth reflects expanded routes for existing clients which commenced in the second half of 2019.
-Dedicated and last mile delivery growth is expected to continue as Health Canada expands its enforcement of GUI-0069 in connection with temperature-controlled transportation.
+Dedicated and last mile delivery revenue for YTD 2020 was \$18.8 million, an increase of 58.6%, or approximately \$7.0 million, compared with YTD 2019.
+The increase reflects expanded routes for existing clients which commenced in the second half of 2019.
+We expect lower revenue growth for Q4 2020 as the impact of these route expansions are reflected in the Q4 2019 baseline.
+Notwithstanding the foregoing, dedicated and last mile delivery growth is expected to continue as Health Canada expands its enforcement of GUI-0069 in connection with temperature-controlled transportation.